dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          An approach to solving constraint satisfaction problems (CSP) using an :term:`Ising` model or a :term:`QUBO` by mapping each individual constraint in the CSP to a ‘small’ Ising model or QUBO.

+      Quadratic model
+         A collection of binary and/or integer variables with associated linear and quadratic biases.
+Sometimes referred to as a **problem**.

       QPU
          Quantum processing unit.